Two photographs. The first shows a man in a wheelchair in an adapted boat. The second picture shows three children planting tomatoes.

 • Core costs: These are costs that keep your organisation running, such as salaries, rent, utilities, etc.

-• Capital costs: These are costs related to any physical assets your project may need, such as equipment or IT support.
+• Capital costs: These are costs related to any physical assets your organisation may need, such as IT equipment or premises.

 The following costs are not eligible: